Stargate: The Ark of Truth

-Stargate: The Ark of Truth is a 2008, military science fiction, direct-to-video film in the Stargate franchise, acting as a sequel to the television series Stargate SG-1.
-It is written and directed by Robert C. Cooper, produced by Cooper, John G. Lenic, and the series' creator Brad Wright, and stars its regular cast.
-The film is the conclusion of the Ori arc, and picks up after the SG-1 series finale, but happens before the Stargate Atlantis third season finale.
+Stargate: The Ark of Truth is a 2008 American military science fiction film written and directed by Robert C. Cooper.
+It serves as a sequel to the television series Stargate SG-1 and stars its last regular cast.
+The film picks up after the SG-1 series finale but happens before the Stargate Atlantis third season finale.

-The Ark of Truth was released as a Region 1 DVD by MGM's home media distributor 20th Century Fox Home Entertainment on March 11, 2008.
-Sky One has broadcast the film on March 24, 2008, to be followed by the Region 2 DVD release on April 28, 2008 with the Region 4 DVD release on April 9, 2008.
-SPACE has broadcast the film on September 13, 2008.
-The SciFi Channel premiered the movie on March 27, 2009.
+The Ark of Truth was released direct-to-video on March 11, 2008, by 20th Century Fox Home Entertainment.
+The Sci-Fi Channel premiered the film on television in the United States on March 27, 2009.

-It is the first of two Stargate SG-1 direct-to-DVD films, the second one being Stargate: Continuum.
+It is the first of two Stargate SG-1 direct-to-video films, the second one being Stargate: Continuum.

 Plot

-While digging on Dakara, SG-1 discovers a box that they believe contains the Ark of Truth, but before they can open it, Ori soldiers arrive, led by Tomin.
-Daniel tricks them into opening the box, but it is revealed to be a fake.
-When Tomin is ordered by a Prior to kill them, he refuses, and Mitchell kills the Prior, whose powers were being blocked by the Anti-Prior device.
-Shocked at the death of their Prior, the Ori soldiers surrender with Tomin returning to Earth with SG-1 where he resides at the SGC for a time.
+On Dakara, SG-1 discovers a box that they believe contains the Ark of Truth.
+Before they can open it, Ori soldiers arrive, led by Tomin.
+Daniel tricks them into opening the box, but it is a fake.
+When Tomin is ordered by a Prior to kill them, he refuses, and Mitchell kills the Prior, whose powers were blocked by an Anti-Prior device.
+Shocked at the death of their Prior, the Ori soldiers surrender.
+Tomin returns to Earth with SG-1 and resides at the SGC.

-Back on Earth, General Landry and Mitchell meet James Marrick, an IOA representative sent to interrogate Tomin, because the original IOA representative, Richard Woolsey, is now working for the Atlantis Expedition.
-When Daniel Jackson realizes that the Ark is still in the Ori galaxy, Marrick is assigned to accompany them on board the Odyssey through the Supergate.
-In the Ori galaxy, a member of the anti-Ori resistance tells the team that according to legend, the Ark is on Celestis, the Ori capital.
-When SG-1 beams down to the planet, Marrick activates the Asgard computer core which alerts the Ori to the ship's location.
+General Landry and Mitchell meet James Marrick, an IOA representative sent to interrogate Tomin.
+When Daniel Jackson realizes that the Ark is in the Ori galaxy, Marrick is assigned to accompany them on board the Odyssey through the Supergate.
+A member of the anti-Ori resistance tells the team that according to legend, the Ark is on Celestis, the Ori capital.
+After SG-1 beams down to the planet, Marrick activates the Asgard computer core, which alerts the Ori to the ship's location.